WordPress/gutenberg/packages/deprecated/README.md

 // Logs: 'Eating meat is deprecated and will be removed from the earth in the future.
 Please use vegetables instead.
 Note: You may find it beneficial to transition gradually.'
 ```

+## Hook

+The `wp.deprecated` action is fired with three parameters: the name of the deprecated feature, the options object passed to deprecated, and the message sent to the console.

 <br/><br/><p align="center"><img src="https://s.w.org/style/images/codeispoetry.png?1" alt="Code is Poetry." /></p>